The American Cancer Society is recommending that individuals eat more

 1 C onions, sliced into thin rings

-28-oz can chopped tomatoes
+28-oz can chopped

 1 C celery, finely chopped